questdb/questdb-confstr-rs/questdb-confstr/README.md

 A few rules:
 * The last semicolon is mandatory.
 * Service name and keys are case-insensitive.
-* Keys are ASCII alphanumeric and start with a letter.
+* Keys are ASCII alphanumeric and can contain underscores.
 * Values are case-sensitive unicode strings which can contain any characters,
   * Except control characters (`0x00..=0x1f` and `0x7f..=0x9f`).
   * If semicolons `;` appears in a value, these are escaped as double semicolon `;;`.